jakhac/CSMAE/README.md

 ## Training CSMAE models

-First, set up a python (conda) environment according the `environment.yaml` file.
+First, set up a python (conda) environment based on `environment.yaml` file.
 Modify the `csmae.yaml` according to your needs to configure different CSMAE models.
 You can use the current configuration which corresponds to our best performing model.
 However, a few entries specific to your system are required:

-- The training progess is tracked on [Weights & Biases](https://wandb.ai/).
-To this end, the entity and project has to be entered in the `wandb` attribute.
+- The training progress is tracked on [Weights & Biases](https://wandb.ai/).
+To this end, the entity and project have to be entered in the `wandb` attribute.

 - For training, [BigEarthNet-MM](https://bigearth.net/) is required.
-The dataloader requires a LMDB format which is explained [here](http://docs.kai-tub.tech/bigearthnet_encoder/intro.html).
-Finally, the `data.root_dir` should point to the directiory containing the LMDB file and `data.split_dir` should point the directory with csv-file splits of the dataset.
+The dataloader requires the LMDB format which is explained [here](http://docs.kai-tub.tech/bigearthnet_encoder/intro.html).
+Finally, the `data.root_dir` should point to the directory containing the LMDB file and `data.split_dir` should point to the directory with CSV-file splits of the dataset.

-Then, pre-training can be started by running `train.py` with two flags required by hydra:
+Then, pre-training can be started by running `train.py` with two flags required by Hydra:

 ```bash
 python train.py --config-path ./ --config-name csmae.yaml